MarwanMohamedRefaei/Rover_Project/README.md

 ## Descrption

-Each part can be initialized from the terminal using
+Each part can be initialized from the terminal

 ## Launching

 ### Part 1

-node Part_1  in case number one
+node Part_1  in terminal in case number one

 ### Part 2

-node Part_2 in case number two
+node Part_2 in terminal in case number two